egendata/docs/content/egendata-core/security/_index.md

 [JWS](https://tools.ietf.org/html/rfc7515) | JSON Web Signature RFC7515, format for signed data.
 All data is signed before being encrypted.
 This allows the validation of the data source.
 [JWT](https://tools.ietf.org/html/rfc7519) | JSON Web Token RFC7519, format for transmission of claims between all parts of the Egendata solution.

-## Future plans / Suggestions
+## Future considerations

-We see possibilities to use the ASE-256-CBC for symmetric encryption.
+There are possibilities to use the `ASE-256-CBC` for symmetric encryption.
-There are no current plans to migrate to ECDSA for signing.
+There are no current plans to migrate to `ECDSA` for signing.

 Eventually signing key rotation is expected to be implemented, so that each message can be validated against the public key announced by sending party.
 The exception is the App, which is not acting as a Webserver, and therefore can't publically announce its own public key, instead the public key is included in the message.